repans/Google-IT-Support-Professional-Certificate/Technical-Support-Fundamentals/Week-6/Graded-Quiz-Troubleshooting-Best-Practices.md

 - [ ] Acquiring technical knowledge

+### 03. Imagine the following scenario: You are an IT support specialist, and a user brings their computer to be repaired.
+You have the following conversation:

+  User: Hi!
+I have a problem with my laptop.
+It is totally broken.
+I think I need a new one.
+  You: Hi!
+What is the problem?
+  User: The laptop does not turn on.
+  You: Sorry to hear that; let me try.
+You are right, it is not turning on.

+What should be your next step:

+- [ ] Replace the laptopâ€™s battery.
+- [ ] Agree with the user and replace the laptop.
+- [x] Ask more questions, and try to identify the root cause of the problem.
+- [ ] Tell the user to leave the laptop and wait for your call.

 ### 04. Which of the following characteristics is part of great customer service?

 - [x] Acknowledging the user.